Metallic Yarn – Guide To This Yarn Material & Best Uses

 Jodie Morgan From Knit Like Granny

-Jodie Morgan - (Author and Founder)
+Jodie Morgan (Author & Founder)

-Author: Jodie Morgan is a passionate knitter and blogger with 40+ years of experience currently living in Chiang Mai, Thailand.
+Author: Jodie Morgan is a passionate knitter and blogger with 40+ years of experience currently living in regional Australia.
 Taught by her mother and wonderful grandmother “Mama”, she fell in love with crafting from a young age.
 When she’s not knitting, you’ll find her enjoying a cup of coffee with cream, or sharing helpful resources and tips with the online knitting community.
-Please say hello, or see what she's making on Ravelry.
+Get to know Jodie and the team on our meet the team page.

 Leave a Comment